he426100/awesome-stars-he426100/README.md

 *   [walkor/crontab](https://github.com/walkor/crontab) - A crontab written in PHP based on workerman

-*   [aliyun/openapi-sdk-php-client](https://github.com/aliyun/openapi-sdk-php-client) - Official repository of the Alibaba Cloud Client for PHP
+*   [aliyun/openapi-sdk-php-client](https://github.com/aliyun/openapi-sdk-php-client) - The Alibaba Cloud V1.0 SDK will soon enter the Basic Security Maintenance phase and is no longer recommended for use.

 *   [webman-php/webman-manual](https://github.com/webman-php/webman-manual) - Manual for webman